Treatment for skin cancer

-More than 90% of people with basal cell and squamous cell cancers are cured with treatment.
+Most people with basal and squamous cell cancers are cured with treatment.

-There is a variety of treatments for skin cancer – the options offered to you will depend on several factors including the size of the skin cancer, where it is on your body and your biopsy results.
+There are a variety of treatments for skin cancer.
+The options offered to you will depend on several factors including the size of the skin cancer, where it is on your body and your biopsy results.

 In most hospitals a team of specialists will talk to you about the treatment they feel is best for your situation.
 This multidisciplinary team (MDT) will include:

 a general surgeon

 pathologists who advise on the type and extent of the canceru.

 The MDT will take a number of factors into account when advising you on the best course of action, including your general health, any medication you are taking, the type and size of the cancer, where it is on your body and what the cells look like under a microscope.

 You may be asked if you’d like to take part in a clinical trial.

 If you have any questions about your treatment, don’t be afraid to ask your doctor or nurse.
 It often helps to make a list of questions and to take a relative or close friend with you.
 They can remind you of questions you want to ask and help you remember what was said.